-Melwood's Community Support Services supports more than 1200 children, youth and adults with differing abilities to work and play where and how they choose.
+Melwood's Community Support Services supports more than 1200 children, youth and adults of differing abilities to work and play where and how they choose.

 Melwood’s Vocational Support Services program provides work support to individuals of differing abilities, so that they are encouraged to transform their own lives.
 Specifically, our goal is aid persons of differing abilities (functional, psychological, developmental, cognitive, physical and emotional impairments/disabilities) to transform their own lives by experiencing personal development, career growth, community integration, and improved financial capacity.
 We serve over 800 employees throughout the Maryland, District of Columbia and Virginia areas on various military bases, government buildings and grounds as well as commercial sites performing document conversion and destruction, custodial, fulfillment, administrative and landscaping.